SFU-Archives/digital-transfer/procedures/standard-archives/01-pre-transfer.md

 Exceptions are possible.
 Use your judgement and seek clarifications from the contact as required.

 It is fairly common for departments to wish to transfer digital records to the Archives before their total retention period has expired.
 Often the applicable RRSDA was originally designed for paper records, with provision for off-site storage in the University Records Centre during the semi-active period. **There is currently no equivalent semi-active off-site storage for electronic records.
-All digital transfers are archival.**
+All digital transfers are "archival", i.e. the records pass to the control of the Archives.**

-Accepting early transfer is fine, but you should make the contact aware that following transfer the records will no longer "belong to" the department and now come under the custody and control of the Archives.
+Accepting early transfer is fine, but you should make clear to the contact that following transfer the records will no longer "belong to" the department and will now come under the custody and control of the Archives.

 ### Private records
 Individual donors or non-SFU organizations should only transfer records when they have a Donation Agreement with the Archives or are in the process of negotiating one.